ocaml/ocaml.org/data/rss/janestreet/do-applied-programming-languages-research-at-jane-street.md

 ---

 <p>As our Tools &amp; Compilers team has grown, the kinds of projects we work
 on has become more ambitious.
-Here are some of the major things we’re currently working on:</p>
+Here are some of the major things we&rsquo;re currently working on:</p>